Capstone-Template-orginisation/website-template/src/content/docs/capstonetraining/Trello/1-Intro-to-trello.md

 ## What is Trello?

-Trello is a visual collabora
-tion tool that creates a shared perspective on any project.
+Trello is a popular visual collaboration and workflow management tool that creates a shared perspective on any project.
 Trello’s boards, lists, and cards enable you to organize and prioritize your personal and work life in a fun, flexible, and rewarding way.

-Trello is a popular workflow management tool, owned by the Sydney based software company Atlassian.
+Owned by the Sydney based software company Atlassian.
 Essentially it provides a productivity dashboard, facilitating effective oversight and organisation of Information Technology projects.
 Trello workflows assist with a variety of tasks including: organising meetings, onboarding new members, task management, brainstorming, along with providing a resource hub (Atlassian Trello 2024).

 ## Getting Started